zsotroav/plushies/spec.md

 If custom or detailed mode was selected, you will be asked to select the following details for each of your plushes:
 1. Plush's brand
-1. Up to four moves for the plush
+2. Up to four moves for the plush
-1. Exact UVs (if in detailed mode)
+3. Exact UVs (if in detailed mode)

-If local player 2 was selected, the same screens will appear again to configure the second player's plushes.

 There is an option to save or load the current plush into/from a file.

 #### LAN play (network connection setup)
-If LAN play was selected, you are first asked if you want to host the game or connect to another player's game.
+If LAN play was selected you are first asked if you want to host the game or connect to another player's game.

 If you are hosting, all required information for the connection will be